x81705/IDS6938-SimulationTechniques/Homework2/Readme.md

 ##Part 4 - Implementing Extra Features (10 pts)
 * **(10 Points)** - Add a 2D visualization to AnyLogic for Part 3.
  This is documented in Part 3 through the PNGs posted.

-* **(10 Points)** - Add a 3D visualization to AnyLogic for Part 3.
- This is also documented in Part 3 through the PNGs posted.

 * **(5 Points)** - Pick a research problem (from your dissertation, Energy Microgrids, Missle Defence...).
 Compare and contrast different software packages (AnyLogic, Simio, Simulu8, Arena etc).
 Convince me as your "manager/advisor" what advantages, weaknesses, and costs each program has.
 Come to a conclusion.
 Roughly sketch out how you would formulate the problem in the framework.